ben-grande/qusal/salt/mgmt/README.md

 # mgmt

-Management console environment in Qubes OS.
+Management environment in Qubes OS.

 ## Table of Contents